junxia97/awesome-pretrain-on-molecules/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) ![GitHub stars](https://img.shields.io/github/stars/JaydenXia-tech/awesome-self-supervised-learning-for-graphs?color=yellow)  ![GitHub forks](https://img.shields.io/github/forks/SXKDZ/awesome-self-supervised-learning-for-graphs?color=green&label=Fork)  ![visitors](https://visitor-badge.glitch.me/badge?page_id=SXKDZ.awesome-self-supervised-learning-for-graphs)

 This is a repository to help all readers who are interested in pre-training on graphs.
 If your papers are missing or you have other requests, please contact to <xiajun@westlake.edu.cn>.
-Note that we only collect papers that follows pretrain-then-finetune paradigm.
 We will update this repository and paper on a regular basis to maintain up-to-date.
 > **Last update date: 2022-2-10**

 ## Contents